abhiraaid/hotkeys-fix-123/README.md

 # Hotkeys Fix 123

-This Blender addon simply let's you enter edit mode using 1,2,3
+This Blender addon let's you enter edit mode using 1,2,3

 ## Install Instructions ⚠️